Near-Linear and Parameterized Approximations for Maximum Cliques in Disk Graphs: Disk graphs with different radii

 Our algorithm is simple: we (independently) pick a disk $D(o,r_1)$ uniformly at random $m_1 = \Theta(n/k\eps)$ times and compute the subset of disks $\D'$ that intersect $D(o,r_1)$, where $r_1$ is the smallest radius.
 With each choice of $D(o, r_1)$ and the corresponding $\D'$, we repeat the following procedure $m_2= \Theta((k^*/k\eps^2)^{2t})$ times:

 \begin{enumerate} \item For each radius $r_i$: uniformly at random pick two disks $D(a_i,r_i)$ and $D(b_i,r_i)$ from $\D'_i = \D_i \cap \D'$.
-Let $X$ denote the selected disks.
+Let $X$ denote the set of the selected disks for all $r_i$.
 Without loss of generality, assume that $a_i$ is to the left of $b_i$.
 We interpret $a_i$ as the leftmost disk of radius $r_i$ in the clique, and $b_i$ as the rightmost disk in the clique.

 \item Compute the subset of disks $\D'' \subseteq \D'$ that intersect all disks in $X$ (by explicitly checking if a disk $D(c,r) \in \D'$ intersects all disks in $X$). \item Form two sets of disks $L$ and $R$.
 For each vertical slab with $a_i, b_i$ on the boundary, find all the radius-$r_i$ disks $L_i\subseteq \D''$ with center within the slab and above the line segment $a_i b_i$.
 Similarly, find all the radius-$r_i$ disks $R_i\subseteq \D''$ with centers in the slab and below the line segment $a_ib_i$.
 Take $L=L_1\cup L_2\cup\dots\cup L_t$ and $R=R_1\cup R_2 \cup\dots \cup R_t$. \item Use the algorithm from Theorem~\ref{lem:approximate_clique} to compute an $(1-\eps/2)$-approximate clique in $G(L\cup R)$.
 Note that this is possible, as $G(L\cup R)$ is co-bipartite, see~\Cref{lem:disks_included} below. \end{enumerate}